background

 • Average Total Assets = (Beginning Total Assets + Ending Total Assets) ÷ 2

-While the income statement measures a metric across two periods, balance sheet items reflect values at a certain point of time.
+While the income statement measures a metric across two periods, balance sheet items reflect values at a certain point in time.

 Hence, we use the average total assets across the measured net sales period in order to align the timing between both metrics.

-Next, a common variation includes only long-term fixed assets (PP&E) in the calculation, as opposed to all assets.
+One common variation—termed the “fixed asset turnover ratio”—includes only long-term fixed assets (PP&E) in the calculation, as opposed to all assets.

-As shown in the formula below, the ratio compares a company’s net sales to the value of its fixed assets.
+The fixed asset turnover ratio formula divides a company’s net sales by the value of its average fixed assets.

 Fixed Asset Turnover Ratio = Net Sales ÷ Average Fixed Assets